mnemnion/JLpeg.jl/Plans.md

 (such as `re`, soon), scatter a bunch of OpNoOps in it, correct, remove a bunch, correct, and so on, testing each time.

+### Sparse Vectors

+Are going to be the efficient way to relabel.
+They store any nonzero value and any other index returns 0, so we can simply store a 1 for any added value and a -1 for a deleted one, then relabel by calculating the sum between the offset and its jump.
+Easy peasy.

 ### Fragment Parser

 This is something I was working on doing at the code-generation level with LPeg,